Mikehooper1/Mikehooper1/README.md

-- 👋 Hi, I’m @Mikehooper1
+Hey there!
+I'm @Mikehooper1: github.com

-- 👀 I’m interested in ...
+ I'm fascinated by AI like ChatGpt , Gemini

-- 🌱 I’m currently learning ...
+Right now, I'm deep into learning React.js , Python Full stack

-- 💞️ I’m looking to collaborate on ...
+ I'm itching to collaborate on Projects about Machine Learning or Data Analysis

-- 📫 How to reach me ...
+Want to chat?
+Hit me up at https://instagram.com/shakirshihussain

 <!---
 Mikehooper1/Mikehooper1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.